valhalla/valhalla/README.md

 Valhalla is fully functional on many Linux and Mac OS distributions, and is also used on iOS and Android devices.

-For Windows, not all functionality is fully supported yet.
-Building the Valhalla library works flawlessly, as well as the following application modules:

-- `TOOLS`: utilities to query and benchmark various components
-- `DATA_TOOLS`: utilities to build input data and handle transit
-- `PYTHON_BINDINGS`: use all actions (route, isochrones, matrix etc) via the Valhalla Python library (needs a full (i.e. development) Python distribution in the `PATH`)

 ## Organization

-The Valhalla organization is comprised of several library modules each responsible for a different function.
-The layout of the various modules is as follows:
+The Valhalla organization is comprised of several library modules each responsible for a different function:

 - [Midgard](https://github.com/valhalla/valhalla/tree/master/valhalla/midgard) - Basic geographic and geometric algorithms for use in the various other projects.
 - [Baldr](https://github.com/valhalla/valhalla/tree/master/valhalla/baldr) - The base data structures for accessing and caching tiled route data.